rc-chuah/easysploit-termux/README.md

 # How to run (after installation):

-Type anywhere in your terminal "easysploit".
+Type anywhere in your termux "easysploit".

 # Video tutorials: